NoRelect/Nephelite/README.md

 ## Adding users

 Adding users is done via kubernetes custom resource.
-To get the custom resource definition for a specific webauthn credential, you can generate it your `identity.example.com` page.
+To get the custom resource definition for a specific webauthn credential, you can generate it by visiting your `identity.example.com` page.
 It might look something like this:

 ```yaml
 apiVersion: nephelite.norelect.ch/v1